John O'Donnell (Irish politician, born 1980s)

 John O'Donnell (born between December 1980 and July 1981) is an Irish politician, businessman and self-described developer, populist and realist.
-As of 2020, he is a member of Donegal County Council, representing the Milford Electoral Area.
+He was a member of Donegal County Council from 2014 until 2024, representing the Milford Electoral Area.

 Electoral history

 O'Donnell's father Eddie was also a county councillor.
 Eddie O'Donnell was killed in a car accident in 1993.
 John O'Donnell first stood as a candidate at the 2014 Donegal County Council election.
 With ten seats available, O'Donnell finished in third position – behind Ciaran Brogan and ahead of Ian McGarvey (both electoral veterans).
 At the 2019 Donegal County Council election, he again finished a head of McGarvey.
 O'Donnell ran as a candidate in the Donegal constituency at the 2020 general election, finishing in seventh place behind Pat "the Cope" Gallagher in the five-seat constituency, and ahead of fellow independent candidate and former presidential hopeful Peter Casey.

+O'Donnell lost his seat at the 2024 Donegal County Council election.